Biolinguistics: Generative procedure accepted at present & its developments

-Human versus Animal Communication
+Human versus animal communication

 Compared to other topics in linguistics where data can be displayed with evidence cross-linguistically, due to the nature of biolinguistics, and that it is applies to the entirety of linguistics rather than just a specific subsection, examining other species can assist in providing data.
 Although animals do not have the same linguistic competencies as humans, it is assumed that they can provide evidence for some linguistic competence.

 The relatively new science of evolutionary developmental biology that suggests everyone is a common descendant from a single tree has opened pathways into gene and biochemical study.
 One way in which this manifested within biolinguistics is through the suggestion of a common language gene, namely FOXP2.
 Though this gene is subject to debate, there have been interesting recent discoveries made concerning it and the part it plays in the secondary externalization process.
 Recent studies of birds and mice resulted in an emerging consensus that FOXP2 is not a blueprint for internal syntax nor the narrow faculty of language, but rather makes up the regulatory machinery pertaining to the process of externalization.
 It has been found to assist sequencing sound or gesture one after the next, hence implying that FOXP2 helps transfer knowledge from declarative to procedural memory.
 Therefore, FOXP2 has been discovered to be an aid in formulating a linguistic input-output system that runs smoothly.

-The Integration Hypothesis
+The integration hypothesis

 According to the Integration Hypothesis, human language is the combination of the Expressive (E) component and the Lexical (L) component.
 At the level of words, the L component contains the concept and meaning that we want to convey.
 The E component contains grammatical information and inflection.
 For phrases, we often see an alternation between the two components.
 In sentences, the E component is responsible for providing the shape and structure to the base-level lexical words, while these lexical items and their corresponding meanings found in the lexicon make up the L component.
 This has consequences for our understanding of: (i) the origins of the E and L components found in bird and monkey communication systems; (ii) the rapid emergence of human language as related to words; (iii) evidence of hierarchical structure within compound words; (iv) the role of phrases in the detection of the structure building operation Merge; and (v) the application of E and L components to sentences.
 In this way, we see that the Integration Hypothesis can be applied to all levels of language: the word, phrasal, and sentence level.